eslint/rfcs/designs/2018-programmatic-style-edits/README.md

 At a high-level, this design entails:

-1. Enable plugins to create style editors
+1. Enable plugins to export style editors
 1. Allow third-party tools to be incorporated into style editors
 1. Automatically apply style editors with using `--fix`
 1. Allow turning on/off style editors using `--fix-type`